 Alaska Pacific University is the optimum choice if you are considering majoring in Parks, Recreation & Leisure Studies.
-Experience a strong focus on Parks, Recreation & Leisure Studies in the major at Alaska Pacific.
+With 11 students enrolled, Parks & Rec is one of most popular majors at Alaska Pacific University.
 Based in Anchorage, Alaska, this institution is a strong option for students who enjoy the joy of a substantial city.

 Every student who is interested in Parks, Recreation & Leisure Studies needs to take a look at University of Maine at Machias.
-Parks & Rec is a popular choice at University of Maine at Machias with over 9 graduations in 2017.
+This is a fairly common subject of study at University of Maine at Machias, with 10.6% of undergraduates enrolled in it.
 Located in the countryside Machias, Maine, it is the ideally suited school for students who prefer to concentrate on their learning without worrying about interruptions of a sizable urban center.

 Paul Smiths College of Arts and Science is among your best bets if you're planning on studying Parks, Recreation & Leisure Studies.
 Students who enjoy the peace and quiet of country life may opt for the rural region of Paul Smiths, New York.

 About 76.0% of first-year students return to this school for their following year of school.
 This school does not require freshmen to live on-campus.
 The scorecard provides a great summary of Paul Smiths College of Arts and Science.

 It's hard to find a better school than Shaw University if you wish to pursue Parks, Recreation & Leisure Studies as a major.
 Located in Raleigh, North Carolina, this university is ideal for students who flourish in a city atmosphere.

 This school offers graduate degree programs for students who wish to carry on after achieving a bachelor's degree.
 First-year students are not required to live on-campus at Shaw University.
 For additional information, check out the college scorecard.